SnoozingPinata/SekiroBot/README.md

 # SekiroBot
-Python controller for Sekiro: Shadows Die Twice.
+Python controller/Farming Bot for Sekiro: Shadows Die Twice for "Ashina Outskirts - Outskirts Wall - Stairway" location.
-Includes a farming bot routine for a specific location.
-This is a very simple program I quickly made to farm experience.
+You must progress the game to just before the final boss fight in order to use this farming bot.

 # Installation
 - Install Python